Roadmap

 Platform health monitoring

 We consolidated all platform health metrics into a single screen and into Zabbix.
-If anything degrades — an alert fires before the client even complains.
+If anything degrades — we get an alert before the client complains.
 The client's financial health is also visible: how much is left, how long it will last.

 • Summary screen: models, payment providers, task queues, balance

-• Zabbix integration: alerts on failure or slowdown of any component
+• Zabbix integration: alerts for any component failure or slowdown

 • The "when will the money run out" forecast is calculated based on the average weekly spend.